One hundred tests. One sealed roll

 Built for blood-donor screening.

-Lead indications cover HIV, hepatitis B, hepatitis C, and syphilis.
+The screening panel covers HIV, hepatitis B, hepatitis C, and syphilis.

 • HIV